jvahedi/gpt-editor/EditorBot/Mac/README.md

 2. Access the zip or files there locally.
    Include as many documents in ".docx" format as you like by dropping them into the "Windows" folder within "EditorBot."
+   Update config.txt file with your own personal key.

 3. In the search bar, look for and run "Anconda Powershell Prompt."
    Navigate to the files' directory within this command line.